ga-curriculum/intro-to-asynchronous-programming/settimeout/README.md

 # ![Intro to Asynchronous Programming - setTimeout()](./assets/hero.png)

-tktk Hunter, could you remove Level Up from this hero?

 **Learning objective:** By the end of this lesson, students will be able to utilize the `setTimeout()` method in JavaScript.

 ## What is the `setTimeout()` method?